-&lt;sup>5 A cycle track is an exclusive bike facility that combines the user experience of a separated path with the on-street infrastructure of a conventional bike lane.
+4 A cycle track is an exclusive bike facility that combines the user experience of a separated path with the on-street infrastructure of a conventional bike lane.
 A cycle track is physically separated from motor traffic and distinct from the sidewalk (National Association of City Transportation Officials 2014).